nbrmci/furima_27912/README.md

 ### Association

--belongs_to :user
+- belongs_to :user
--has_many :comments
+- has_many :comments
--belongs_to :category
+- belongs_to :category
--belongs_to :condition
+- belongs_to :condition
--belongs_to :shipping_charge
+- belongs_to :shipping_charge
--belongs_to :shipping_region
+- belongs_to :shipping_region
--belongs_to :brand
+- belongs_to :brand
--belongs_to :purchase_status
+- belongs_to :purchase_status

 ## commentsテーブル